Last updated: January 2nd, 2023

-But the solution may be surprising.
-Disc brakes are more powerful in general, but you may not realize that cheap disc brakes are actually much weaker than properly-adjusted rim brakes.
+The solution may be surprising.
+Disc brakes are more powerful in general, but cheap disc brakes are often weaker than properly-adjusted rim brakes.

 Entry-level bikes (e.g., the $500-$600 range) are hit and miss with brake quality.
 I’ve ridden both excellent and terrible ones at that price point.

 Rim brakes are likelier to perform well in this price range.
 They work well for all practical purposes (when properly adjusted), so they’re the safest bet if you can’t test-ride before buying.

 It’s a common misconception that heavy bikes are much harder to ride.

 Unless you’re racing—or flinging your bike around in some sort of mid-air tricks—it makes almost no practical difference.

 Granted, accelerating from a dead stop is harder work on a significantly heavier bike—especially if a lot of the weight is in the wheels or tires.
 But offsetting that effort is as simple as down-shifting one gear.

 Once you’re up to speed, the difference more or less vanishes.